 It’s important to be clear about why you’re opening up the hive so that you can spend the least time possible.

 There’s also a lot to be learned from observation.
 Many beekeepers are alerted to a problem inside the hive by observing some peculiar behavior on the landing board.

 Perhaps there’s an extraordinary expulsion of bee larvae.
 That could point to disease or inbreeding.
 That’s just one of several things that can be diagnosed even before opening the hive for an in-depth analysis.

 How to Inspect a Beehive Step by Step

-We’ve broken down this process in 4 easy to follow steps which are discussed in depth below.
+We’ve broken down the process of beehive inspection into 4 easy-to-follow steps, which are discussed in-depth below.

 Step 1 – Preparation

 When it comes to your smoker, you should have worked out how to get a good white thick smoke from it.
-Pellets are said to be very good despite them being difficult to light.
+Mann Lake HD554 KwikStart Smoker Pellet is said to be very good despite them being difficult to light.